-If you are looking for the best 60l backpacks for travel, multi-day hikes or outdoor adventures, these packs hit are a great size.
-They offer generous storage and while still being a good size to carry your essentials.
+If you are looking for the best 60L backpack for travel, multi-day hikes, or outdoor adventures, these packs are an excellent size.
+They offer generous storage, and while still a great size to carry your essentials.
 We find it is the best size for long-term backpacking travel as it’s large enough to accommodate all your gear, but still compact enough to manage on trains, trails, and cobbled European streets.
+When it comes to choosing the best backpacking backpacks for travel, the most important factor to consider is their main use.
+Is it for checking into a plane and taking on trips, or will you be wearing it often when trekking or traveling?

-The best 60L backpacks for women as well as men are designed to take the weight off your shoulders and distrubute the weight to help your back in the long run.
+We also have a guide on the best 60L backpacks for women.
+These 60L packs are designed to take the weight off your shoulders and distribute the weight to help your back in the long run.
 With smart weight distribution, breathable back panels, and ergonomic fits, they help you travel further without sacrificing comfort.
 Whether you’re carrying camping gear, hiking supplies, or a wardrobe for three continents, these packs are built to handle it all.

 Best 60L Backpacks for Travel